harshit6966/Data-Sciene-Excel-Visualization/README.md

 10) Sales w.r.to Sub-Category.
 11) Sales & Profit w.r.to Market.

-And to analyze it all together in one place I designed an interactive Dashboard.
+And to analyze it all together in one place I also designed an interactive Dashboard.